rajeevloghade/Lets_Review_Hotels-MicroServices/README.md

 for installation of this project in your system

+1. You must have Java 8, Maven and Mysql 8 installed in your system.

-1. Take checkout by using cmd
+2. Take checkout by using cmd

 	git checkout "https://github.com/rajeevloghade/Lets_Review_Hotels-Microservices.git"

 # Usage

-2. Import it in eclipce/Intellij and do update all project modules by maven update
+3. Import it in eclipce/Intellij and do update all project modules by maven update

-3. To run the project.
+4. To run the project.

    First run centralized-config-server then service-discovery then api-gateway service and then rest of the services